Osgood-Schlatter Disease Specialist

 What is Osgood-Schlatter Disease?

 Osgood-Schlatter disease refers to an overuse injury that occurs in the knee of growing children and adolescents.
 This is caused by inflammation of the tendon located below the kneecap (patellar tendon).
 Children and adolescents who participate in sports such as soccer, gymnastics, basketball, and distance running are at a higher risk of this disease.

 Outdoor sports activities that involve a lot of running and jumping may induce stress on the thigh muscles, which in turn pull the patellar tendon that connects the kneecap to the tibia.
 Repeated stress can cause the tendon to move away from the tibia, causing pain and swelling of the affected knee.
 In some cases, your body may try to close the gap with new bone growth, which results in a bony lump in that region.

 When an Osgood-Schlatter disease is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is an Osgood-Schlatter disease specialist who provides detailed examination and care for patients with Osgood-Schlatter disease in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is an Osgood-Schlatter disease specialist who provides detailed examination and care for patients with Osgood-Schlatter disease in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.